 First, we recommend that you take a pencil and paper to write down the different results in an orderly fashion.
 You can also do this in a spreadsheet on your main computer or tablet.
 In any case, in order to collect the information in an orderly way, we recommend that you use what suits you best.

 The next thing we’ll need is a bunch of monitoring software to see what “vital” constants in our NVIDIA graphics we’re going to be underestimating.
 Among them, we highlight, on the one hand, GPU-Z who will give us the information chart specifications every moment.
-And on the other side, HWiINFO64which will give us the information detected by the sensors integrated in the GPU which measure Temperature
+And on the other side, HWiINFO64which will give us the information detected by the sensors integrated in the GPU which measure Temperature, Voltage, Power and clock speedall in real time.

 Because graphics cards have mechanisms to lower the clock speed when there is not much workload, it is essential perform GPU-intensive benchmarks able to take.
 So, after performing the undervolt, it is recommended to use a cue such as those included in 3DMark which make the graphics card work with its maximum effort.